 Tuition fees for self-funded programs that do not receive operating grant support from the Ontario government and tuition fees for most international students are not subject to the provincial fee regulations.

-These fee schedules do not include all of the relevant fees for each of the programs listed.
+Please note that these schedules provide tuition fees only and do not include other ancillary and incidental fees that may be applicable to programs.
 For complete information regarding tuition and other incidental fees, please visit Student Accounts.

 Ancillary fees are fees charged to pay for services, materials, and activities that are not supported by operating grants, capital grants, or tuition fees.
 The Ministry of Colleges and Universities’ Guidelines state that compulsory ancillary fees are to be non-tuition related and should not be charged for items and services that support general costs of program delivery, with certain exceptions as permitted by the Guidelines.